MAHAFIZS/Land-Mining-Competition/README.md

-# Landmine Detection Robot – CUET Robo-Fight Competition
+# Landmine Detection Robot – Malaysia Robo-Fight Competition

 This project was developed for a national Robo-Fight competition at CUET.
 It includes a landmine detection robot programmed with Arduino and a C# GUI for PC-based monitoring or control.